slibonati/chess-lamp/README.md

 - 🎮 Monitors active Lichess games in real-time
 - 💡 Automatically changes lamp color based on whose turn it is
-- 🔵 Blue light when it's your turn
+- 🟢 Green light when it's your turn
 - 🔴 Red light when it's your opponent's turn
-- ⚪ Gray light when the game is over
+- ⏰ Time pressure warnings - lamp blinks when time is low (≤30s warning, ≤10s critical)
+- ⚠️ Check detection - lamp blinks yellow when you're in check
+- 💡 Move notifications - brief flash when any move is made
+- 🔄 Automatic state restoration after games end

 ## Prerequisites